 The types and categories of expenditures covered by this Policy are as follows:

-Entertainment: Entertainment is deemed as an activity that an employee or executive officer would use corporate funds for business-development purposes relating to a current customer or prospective customer or to further enhance the Credit Union’s marketing efforts.
-Our policy is that all expenses incurred by the Credit Union should be for Credit Union purposes and used to develop business of the Credit Union.
+Entertainment: Entertainment is deemed as an activity that an employee or executive officer would use corporate funds for business development purposes relating to a current customer or prospective customer or to further enhance the Credit Union’s marketing efforts.
+Our policy is that all expenses incurred by the Credit Union should be for Credit Union purposes and used to develop the business of the Credit Union.
 Events and parties focused on members for the purpose of attracting or retaining their business are not deemed as “luxury” or a violation of this Policy.
 These expenses should be documented and detailed as to the benefit derived by the Credit Union through the normal accounts payable process.

 Conferences: We encourage our employees and officers to attend conferences that are appropriate educational opportunities.
 These conferences must be related to the financial services industry and have a direct correlation to their job.

 Employee Recognition/Holiday Parties: Employee recognition/holiday parties are part of the Credit Union’s employee appreciation process.
 These events should be local in geographic nature and reasonable in cost.